At some point, the novelty of a new baby wears off.

 - Remove the infant from your room.
 Parents and infants that sleep together do not sleep well.
 Move the bassinet or crib to the infant’s room.

 - Feed your baby.
 Change her diaper.
-You want her to be sleepy, but not asleep when you place her into her crib.
+You want her to be sleepy, but not asleep when you place her in her crib.
 Once she has been put down, leave the room.

 - Close as many doors between your room and the baby’s room.